Dravet Syndrome (Myoclonic Epilepsy)

 Past Trials

-• TRIAL TITLE: A Study of Lorcaserin as Adjunctive Treatment in Participants With Dravet Syndrome.
+• TITLE: A Study of Lorcaserin as Adjunctive Treatment in Participants With Dravet Syndrome.

 SPONSOR: EISAI Inc.